top of page

 I lie still, covering my eyes, but here is his silhouette again

-with long shadowy fingers groping for my heart
+long shadowy fingers groping my heart

 My creepy nemesis haunts every hiding place